krebs/writeups/content/posts/rot.markdown

 Which left us with this image:
 ![Retrieved image](data/rot/foo.png)

-After a while of stareing at the image and hints exco and I figured that the image needed to be split vertically...
+After a while of staring at the image and hints exco and I figured that the image needed to be split vertically...
 ![left](data/rot/left.png)
 ![right](data/rot/right.png)
 `convert foo.png -crop 100x200+0+0 left.png`